Singapore and the United Nations: History

+Singapore Foreign Minister S. Rajaratnam and Deputy Prime Minister Toh Chin Chye discussing documents related to Singapore’s accession to the United Nations, assisted by Radhakrishna Ramani, Permanent Representative of Malaysia to the UN.

 Before independence, Singapore had merged with the Federation of Malaya with North Borneo and Sarawak to form Malaysia on August 31, 1963 and at that time, the Federation of Malaya was already a member of the UN.
 Due to distrust and ideological differences between leaders of the State of Singapore and the federal government of Malaysia, Singapore became an independent state about 2 years after the union, on August 9, 1965.

+Twentieth session of United Nations General Assembly opens with S. Rajaratnam introducing Singapore to the United Nations.
+Singapore was a newly admitted member of the UN on 21 September 1965.

 Requirements for joining the United Nations under the UN Charter of the time required sponsorship by minimum of 2 members on the United Nations Security Council, support from the members on the council and about 67% of the votes during the United Nations General Assembly to be successfully admitted into the organisation.
 After independence, Singapore applied to join the UN on September 2, 1965 with the sponsorship of Malaysia, the United Kingdom, Ivory Coast and Jordan.
 On September 20, 1965, Singapore's admission to the UN was put into vote in the security council and the result of the vote was unanimous.
 Singapore was then officially registered as a member of the UN on September 21, 1965, with Abu Bakar bin Pawanchee serving as the first permanent representative to the UN.

 In 1969, the United Nations Association of Singapore was set up as part of the World Federation of United Nations Associations, which is part of 'The Third United Nations'.

 Since then, Singapore has been actively participating in UN peacekeeping operations.
 In 1997, the country became only the seventh country to sign the Memorandum of Understanding on UN Standby Arrangements.